 Course Work at Other Institutions

-The academic programs offered at Wofford are supplemented by a cooperative cross-registration arrangement between Wofford and neighboring Converse College, as well as the University of South Carolina-Upstate.
-Students at each institution may register on a space-available basis for certain courses offered at the other colleges, and thus the number and types of courses available to students are considerably increased, efficient use of educational resources is developed, and a fuller relationship among the colleges is fostered.
+The academic programs offered at Wofford are supplemented by a cooperative cross-registration arrangement between Wofford and neighboring Converse College.
+Students at each institution may register on a space-available basis for certain courses offered at the other college and thus the number and types of courses available to students are considerably increased, efficient use of educational resources is developed, and a fuller relationship among the colleges is fostered.
 This benefit is available only during the fall and spring semesters to students who have a 2.00 cumulative GPA or better and who are otherwise in good standing, provided that there is space for their enrollment in the given courses.
 It is not valid for the summer sessions.
-Wofford students may not take courses at Converse or USC-Upstate that are offered at Wofford nor may they take courses to meet Wofford’s General Education requirements.
+Wofford students may not take courses at Converse that are offered at Wofford nor may they take courses to meet Wofford’s General Education requirements.
 Priority for classroom space for Wofford students at Converse is given to upperclass students.
 First-year students may not take courses at Converse.
 Further information and registration options are available through the Office of the Registrar.

 Cooperation with Other Institutions